semgrep/semgrep-docs/docs/playground.md

 ## Creating a rule

-There are two modes that can be used to create a rule:
+Use two modes to create a rule:

 <dl>
     <dt>Simple mode</dt>